How many times has Lionel Messi, Argentina won the World Cup?

-After defeating Netherlands on penalty kicks in a madcap quarterfinal matchup, Argentina is on to the semifinals of the 2022 World Cup, where they’ll face Luka Modric and Croatia.
-It will be a showdown of experience when Luka Modric (fourth World Cup appearance) meets Argentinian superstar Lionel Messi (fifth World Cup appearance) to determine who makes it through to the final on December 18th.
-To get ready for that clash, see below for a look at Argentina’s past performance at the men’s World Cup, including their wins and results year-by-year.
+After defeating Netherlands on penalty kicks in a madcap quarterfinal matchup and dominating Croatia in the semifinals, Argentina is on to the final of the 2022 World Cup.
+That means one last shot for the legend Lionel Messi to win his first World Cup, one of the only things he has yet to accomplish in a historic soccer career.
+To get ready for the final on Sunday, December 18th, see below for a look at Argentina’s past performance at the men’s World Cup, including their wins and results year-by-year.

-RELATED: Argentina vs Croatia: How to watch live, stream link, team news
+RELATED: Messi leads rout of Croatia as Argentina reach World Cup final

 How many times has Argentina won the World Cup?